 AMCAS Personal Statement Length

-An AMCAS personal statement has a maximum of 5,300 characters, which is about 1.5 pages of single-spaced, 12-point Times New Roman font, or 750–850 words.
+The AMCAS personal statement character limit is 5,300 characters including spaces, which works out to about 1.5 pages of single-spaced, 12-point Times New Roman font, or roughly 750-850 words.

 That’s not much space.
 Every sentence needs to earn its place.